f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 Let's dive into basic usage

-- instant version of the binary heap. img* refers to the respective subimage below the code examples
+Instant version of the binary heap. img* refers to the respective subimage below the code examples

 ```python
 ################
 # Test instant #